Eiperocho/nesting-files-creation-utility/README.md

 Created by Anthro Teacher aka Thomas Sweet (5/23/2021).

+Please note v4.0 has a bug I have to work out:

+  It only works if you choose Y for creating the .ZIP.
+For some reason it deletes all the files if you put N.
+  So it can't keep the files out, but if you need them you can extract them from the archive.

 This will create a set of nested files, to give the Intention Repeater more power.

 1000X1000.ZIP = 1,000 files x 1,000 intentions per file.